Battle of Beaver Creek (1867)

 Santa Fe Trail’s Nine Mile Ridge Massacre 1863

 General Winfield Scott Hancock, a Union hero of the Battle of Gettysburg, arrived in western Kansas in the spring of 1867.
-Hancock was inexperienced in dealing with American Indians, and rather than bringing peace to the Plains, most authorities agree that he managed to provoke a full-scale war.
+Hancock was inexperienced in dealing with American Indians, and rather than bringing peace to the Plains, most authorities agreed that he provoked a full-scale war.

 In 1867, several chiefs representing five tribes signed the Medicine Lodge Treaty.
 However, peace was short-lived.
 Later that year, General Philip Sheridan was appointed to head the Department of the Missouri and pacify the Plains Indians.
 In the winter of 1868, he initiated a plan to attack the Cheyenne, Kiowa, and Comanche tribes in their winter quarters, taking their supplies and livestock and killing those who resisted, driving the rest back into their reservations.